Your Guide to Self-Assessment

 Self-Assessment – an introduction

 Self-employed taxpayers, partners, company directors and taxpayers with complex tax affairs are usually required to submit a Self-Assessment tax return.
 The Self-Assessment regime began with the tax year commencing 6 April 1996.
-The system requires taxpayers to ‘self-assess’ for any Income Tax due.
+The system requires taxpayers to ‘self-assess’ any income tax due.
 However, HMRC is entitled to enquire into the completeness and accuracy of any tax return.

 Self-Assessment Tax Returns